New 'Fifty Shades of Grey' novel out this month shows Christian's view

-NEW YORK E.L.
+NEW YORK, June 1 E.L.
 James, author of the hugely successful "Fifty Shades of Grey" erotic novels, has written a new entry in the series that takes the point of view of its male character, Christian Grey, publisher Vintage Books said on Monday.

 The book, titled "Grey," will be published on June 18, which is the character's birthday.